mathieucarbou/YaSolR/docs/manual.md

 The JSY can be replaced by MQTT, reading the power and voltage from MQTT topics.
 See [MQTT as a Grid Source](#mqtt-as-a-grid-source).

+**Wiring:**

+- Channel 1 (CT1): all the router outputs should go through it
+- Channel 2 (CT2): the grid should go through it

+Reason is that on some JSY, channel 1 is a tore on the board while channel 2 is always a clamp.
+This is easier to put a clamp around the grid wire.

 ### JSY (remote)

 JSY can also be replaced with a remote JSY **without any impact on routing speed**.